POD-ROMs for incompressible flows including snapshots of the temporal derivative of the full order solution: Numerical studies

 In addition, the results for the lift coefficient corresponding to the FOM and the POD-ROM approximation are on top of each other (in fact the maximum relative error of this coefficient with respect to that of the FOM in the 12 periods is below $1.7\times 10^{-4}$).
 Some differences can be seen in the drag coefficient.
 However, the maximum relative error with respect the coefficient computed with the FOM is below 0.0011.

 The summary of the results is that there are no significant differences in the POD-ROM approximation, i.e., they are quite independent of the data set used.
-Only some minor differences on the projection errors depending on the data set, when the $H^1$ inner product is used, could be observed in the computation of the POD basis.
+Only some minor differences, {namely that} the projection errors depend on the data set when the $H_0^1$ inner product is used, could be observed in the computation of the POD basis.